MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/calculate-a-distance-matrix.md

 For travel mode transit and walking, a distance matrix that has up to 650 origins-destinations pairs can be request for all Bing Maps account types.
 Pairs are calculated by multiplying the number of origins, by the number of destinations.
 For example 10,000 origin-destination pairs can be reached if you have: 1 origin, and 10,000 destinations, or 100 origins and 100 destinations defined in your request.

-* More complex driving related requests which take longer to process, such as calculating a histogram of travel times and distances for each cell of a matrix, can be made by making an asynchronous Distance Matrix request.
+* More complex driving related requests which take longer to process can be made by making an asynchronous Distance Matrix request.
 This type of request is only accepted when the travel mode is set to driving and a start time has been specified.

-A histogram of travel times and distances can be requested but is limited to a distance matrix that has a maximum of 2,500 origins-destinations pairs for Basic Bing Maps accounts, for Enterprise Bing Maps accounts the limit is 40,000 origins-destinations pairs when the request is made asynchronously.
-The maximum time interval between the start and end time when calculating a distance matrix histogram is 7 days.

 ### When to use synchronous vs asynchronous requests